 Maurice Obstfeld

 Maurice Obstfeld, C. Fred Bergsten Senior Fellow, has been associated with the Peterson Institute for International Economics since February 2019.
-He is the Class of 1958 Professor of Economics emeritus at the University of California, Berkeley, where he taught between 1991 and 2023.
+He is also the Class of 1958 Professor of Economics emeritus at the University of California, Berkeley, where he taught between 1991 and 2023.
 He previously taught at Harvard University (1989–90), the University of Pennsylvania (1986–89), and Columbia University (1979–86).

 In addition to his academic positions, Obstfeld served at the International Monetary Fund (IMF) as economic counsellor and director of the research department (2015–18) and as a member of the US President's Council of Economic Advisors (2014–15).
-Obstfeld was an honorary adviser to the Bank of Japan's Institute of Monetary and Economic Studies (2002–14) and has consulted and taught at the IMF, the World Bank, and numerous central banks around the world.
+Obstfeld was an honorary adviser to the Bank of Japan's Institute of Monetary and Economic Studies (2002–14) and has consulted and taught at the IMF, the World Bank, the European Commission, and numerous central banks around the world.

 He is the coauthor of two leading textbooks on international economics, International Economics (12th edition, 2022, with Paul Krugman and Marc Melitz) and Foundations of International Macroeconomics (1996, with Kenneth Rogoff).
 In addition, he has written, coauthored, or edited more than a hundred research articles and books on exchange rates, currency and other financial crises, global capital markets, and monetary policy.